jbcodeforce/flink-studies/docs/index.md

 Flink uses the concept of `Checkpoint Barriers`, which represents a separation of records, so records received since the last snapshot are part of the future snapshot.
-Barrier can be seen as a mark, a tag in the data stream that close a snapshot.
+Barrier can be seen as a mark, a tag in the data stream that closes a snapshot.

  ![Checkpoints](./images/checkpoints.png)

 In Kafka, it will be the last committed read offset.
-The barrier flows with the stream so can be distributed.
+The barrier flows with the stream so it can be distributed.
 Once a sink operator (the end of a streaming DAG) has received the `barrier n` from all of its input streams, it acknowledges that `snapshot n` to the checkpoint coordinator.
 After all sinks have acknowledged a snapshot, it is considered completed.